Medical expert of the article

 - Allergic reactions.

 Hematuria and hyperthermia are observed in acute viral infections.
-For example, if a child is sick with the flu or has recently had an acute respiratory viral infection, then this will be reflected in the results of his tests.
+For example, if a child has the flu or has recently had an acute respiratory viral infection, this will be reflected in the results of his tests.

 Red blood cells and mucus in the urine of a child

 Mucus is produced in the goblet cells of the urethra mucosa.
-Its main function is to protect the urinary tract from the components of urine, urea.
-It also protects the urinary system from infectious pathogens.
-If too much mucus is produced, the urine becomes cloudy and may contain mucus particles or sediment.
-[21]
+Its main function is to protect the urinary tract from urine components, urea.
+It also protects the urinary system from infectious agents.
+If too much mucus is produced, the urine becomes cloudy and may contain mucus particles or sediment. [ 21 ]

-Normally, the amount of mucus excreted in the urine is quite small.
-If the increased level has arisen against the background of high erythrocytes, then this may be due to the following reasons:
+Normally, the amount of mucus excreted in urine is quite small.
+If the increased level occurs against the background of high red blood cells, then this may be due to the following reasons:

 - Inflammatory infectious diseases (cystitis, urethritis, etc.).